-We considered two methods for filtering inference on the state and parameters: our PEnKF from Section \ref{sec:penkf}, and an exact approximation of a Rao-Blackwellized particle filter \citep[EARBPF;][]{Johansen2012}.
-Forecast independence does not hold for all parameters in this example, and so we carried out the full PEnKF from Algorithm \ref{alg:penkf} with $M=50$ ensembles of size $N=30$.
-For tapering of the forecast covariance matrix (see Section \ref{sec:tapering}), we used a Wendland taper with range 8.
-The integrated likelihood and posterior samples of $\bx_t$ in Steps 1(c) and 2, respectively, of Algorithm \ref{alg:penkf} were obtained using a Laplace approximation (see Section \ref{sec:intlikelihood} and the text below Algorithm \ref{alg:penkf}).
-For the EARBPF, which is similar to the PEnKF except that it uses local particle filters instead of the EnKF (and the Laplace approximation) to integrate out the state for each parameter particle, we considered one setting with a similar computation time as the PEnKF ($M=50$ and $N=30$), and one setting with a much larger computation time ($M=500$ and $N=10000$) that should provide a close approximation to and will henceforth be referred to as the true filtering distribution.
+We considered two methods for filtering inference on the state and parameters: our PEnKF from {Example \ref{ex:poissonpenkf}}, and an exact approximation of a Rao-Blackwellized particle filter \citep[EARBPF;][]{Johansen2012}.
+Forecast independence does not hold for all parameters in this example, and so we used $M=50$ ensembles of size $N=30$.
+For tapering of the forecast covariance matrix (see Section \ref{sec:tapering}), we chose a Wendland taper with range 8.
+For the EARBPF, which is similar to the PEnKF except that it uses local particle filters instead of the EnKF and the Laplace approximation to integrate out the state for each parameter particle, we considered one setting with a similar computation time as the PEnKF ($M=50$ and $N=30$), and one setting with a much larger computation time ($M=500$ and $N=10000$) that should provide a close approximation to and will henceforth be referred to as the true filtering distribution.

 The results, averaged over ten different initial ensembles $\bx_{0|0}^{(1:M,1:N)}$, are shown in Table \ref{tab:cloud}.
 In terms of filtering predictions of the test data, the PEnKF performed almost as well as the true filtering distributions, and considerably better than the EARBPF.
 The PEnKF approximation to the filtering distributions of the six parameters in $\bftheta_t$ is also closer than the EARBPF to the true distributions in terms of earth-mover's distance \citep[computed using the R package by][]{emdist} averaged over time.
-As an example, Figure \ref{fig:cloudgamma} shows the filtering distributions (for one initial ensemble) over time of the parameter $\gamma_{3,t}$, which can be viewed as quantifying the amount of movement of the cloud intensities ``one pixel to the right'' from one time point to the next.
+As an example, Figure \ref{fig:cloudgamma} shows the filtering distributions for one initial ensemble over time of the parameter $\gamma_{3,t}$, which can be viewed as quantifying the amount of movement of the cloud intensities ``one pixel to the right'' from one time point to the next.
 This rightward drift, which is clearly present in the data (see Figure \ref{fig:clouddata}), is picked up fairly quickly by the true and PEnKF filtering distributions, while the EARBPF approximation even implies a negative $\gamma_{3,t}$ between $t=25$ and $t=30$.